kylecurtis/md-notes/Technology-Notes/Languages/C-Sharp/03-Collections/01-Arrays.md

 <br>

-> NOTE: Here, `emptyArray` is declared as an array of integers, but no memory is allocated for it yet, nor does it hold any specific data.
+> NOTE: Here, `emptyArray` is declared as an array of integers.
+No memory is allocated, and it contains no elements until instantiated.

 <br>